Selling your business

 Whether you're seeking to sell your business in order to retire, or want to use the capital released to build another business, the process can be a stressful and complicated affair.

-But don't worry, as advice is available from brokers and specialists in mergers and acquisitions (M&A) transactions.
+But don't worry, as guidance is available from brokers and specialists in mergers and acquisitions (M&A) transactions.

 Reasons for a sale